course-details-portlet

 Course content

-The NTNU learning line of EM AquaH is "Ecosystem and health" include a mandatory internship within relevant socio-cultural/economic and professional environments in non-academic partners/associations or research institutions.
+Department of Biology offers their students in the study programs MSOCEAN, MSAQUAH, MSBIO and MSNARM an internship course in relevant socio-cultural/economical and professional environments in non-academic partners, associations or in research institutes.
 This internship aims at acquainting the student with the real working environment through practical training, teamwork, and individual learning.

-An agreement should be drafted and signed by the student, the host company and supervisor at NTNU explaining rights and duties of each party.
+An agreement need to be drafted and signed by the students, the host company and supervisor at NTNU explaining rights and duties of each party.
 The agreement can also describe the content of the project and the criteria for scoring the internship.
-Student, supervisor and external party plan the project, especially details regarding practical support and how the project will be conducted at the external company/organization.
+Students, supervisor and external party plan the project, especially details regarding practical support and how the project will be conducted at the external company/organization.

 Learning outcome